COVID vs. Flu vs. Common Cold: What You Need to Know

 All the things we have been doing—washing our hands, physically distancing, wearing masks—are great for preventing the spread of the flu as well.
 The flu vaccine may not prevent you from getting the flu, but it does an amazing job at helping to prevent you from getting very ill, especially in younger kids who are at high risk for having more severe complications with the flu.
 Why not add another layer of protection by getting the flu vaccine?
 We should be doing everything we can to protect our children.

 Is there an optimal time to get the flu shot?

 As soon as it’s available, you should get it.
 Every year, the flu vaccine is created so that the immunity lasts for the whole season.
 So, if it’s being offered at your clinic, don’t delay.
 A lot of times people will say, ‘Oh, I’ll get it in a few weeks,’ and then forget or, even worse, they will get the flu before they’re immunized.

 Should kids stay home after getting the flu shot or COVID vaccine?

 This isn’t necessary unless your child has a fever or is feeling unwell.
 These side effects associated with the vaccines do not typically last beyond 24 to 48 hours.
 If they do, please have your child seen by their pediatrician as the persistent fever is unlikely to be vaccine-related.

 With the COVID-19 vaccine now available for children 5 and older, do parents need to space apart that vaccine with the flu shot?

 There have been many studies that have shown the flu shot can be given at the same time as the COVID vaccine without problems.
 If both are available, just get them done the same day.

 What should be top-of-mind for parents right now?

 The main takeaway is that we should all be doing our best to look after our children, our families and each other.
-Whether that’s getting the flu vaccine, washing our hands, maintaining physical distancing or wearing our masks, there are tangible measures we can take to protect children in our community.
+Whether that’s getting the flu and COVID vaccines, washing our hands, maintaining physical distancing or wearing our masks, there are tangible measures we can take to protect children in our community.